RenderKit/oidn/doc/training.md

 The training result produced by the `train.py` script cannot be immediately used by the main library.
 It has to be first exported to the runtime model weights format, a *Tensor Archive* (TZA) file.
-Running the `export.py` script for a training result (and optionally a checkpoint) will create a binary `.tza` file in the directory of the result, which can be either used at runtime through the API or it can be included in the library build by replacing one of the built-in weights files.
+Running the `export.py` script for a training result (and optionally a checkpoint epoch) will create a binary `.tza` file in the directory of the result, which can be either used at runtime through the API or it can be included in the library build by replacing one of the built-in weights files.

 Example usage: